 FINISHED BLOCK: 12" square

 Cut pieces in the following order.
-Click here to download the patterns.
+Click on "Download this Project" above for patterns.

 From each assorted green print, cut: